The Breeden Insurance Amphitheater

 The vision for the Transportation Center is to offer fully connected regional transportation networks that support business, industry and personal opportunities for growth.
 Once at the transportation center, citizens can take a PART regional bus to Winston-Salem, High Point or Greensboro; or take an Amtrak passenger train ride with stops along the Raleigh-Charlotte corridor, or further.

-Steps for Getting a Railroad & Our Progress
+Steps for Getting a Railroad & City Progress

 A Rendering of What the Rail Station Might Look Like